Relational Mapping

 -

-for all Prisma commands. ↩ -
+Use npx prisma [command]for all Prisma commands. ↩

-already performs this step. ↩ -
+prisma migratealready performs this step. ↩

 Install Prisma DBML Generator (opens in a new tab) to automatically generate DBML (opens in a new tab) diagrams. ↩